cometa-rocks/cometa_documentation/docs/user/cometa_features.md

 - Concurrent browser execution

 > [!TIP]
-> Watch our [video tutorial](https://www.youtube.com/watch?v=hWAyx6iBbU4) to see Load Testing in action!
+> Watch the video [video tutorial](https://www.youtube.com/watch?v=hWAyx6iBbU4) to see Load Testing in action!
 > *(Right-click to open in new tab)*

 <details>